turingschool/curriculum/source/projects/rush_hour.md

 end
 ```

-* Average Response time for our clients app across all requests
+* Average Response time for our clients app across all payloads
-* Max Response time across all requests
+* Max Response time across all payloads
-* Min Response time across all requests
+* Min Response time across all payloads
 * Most frequent request type
 * List of all HTTP verbs used
 * List of URLs listed form most requested to least requested
-* Web browser breakdown across all requests(userAgent)
+* Web browser breakdown across all payloads (userAgent)
-* OS breakdown across all requests(userAgent)
+* OS breakdown across all payloads(userAgent)
-* Screen Resolutions across all requests (resolutionWidth x resolutionHeight)
+* Screen Resolutions across all payloads (resolutionWidth x resolutionHeight)

 Our client also finds it valuable to have stats on specific URLs.
-For a specific URL, let's find the following Stats:
+For a specific URL, let's find the following stats:

 * Max Response time
 * Min Response time
-* A list of response times across all requests listed from longest response time to shortest response time.
+* A list of response times across all payloads listed from longest response time to shortest response time.
-* Average Response time for this URL
+* Average Response time for a specific URL
-* HTTP Verb(s) associated with this URL
+* HTTP Verb(s) associated with a specific URL
 * Three most popular referrers
 * Three most popular user agents.
 We can think of a 'user agent' as the combination of OS and Browser.